rellermeyer/container_scale/README.md

 # make distclean

-restores the original state, including the removal of all generated and downloaded images and files.
+restores the original state except for the generated and downloaded images.

+# make imageclean

+removes even the images.

+# benchmark.pl

+runs the simple scalability benchmark with one measured workload and an increasing number of noise workloads.
+The goal of the benchmark is to determine the impact of the noise on the measured workload (acmeair).